awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-sns-notifications.md

 1. \(Optional\) Add one or more tag\-key value pairs to organize, track, or control access for this role, and then choose **Next: Review**\.

-1. On the **Review** page, type a name in the **Role name** box, such as **my\-sns\-role**\.
+1. On the **Review** page, enter a name in the **Role name** box, such as **my\-sns\-role**\.

 1. \(Optional\) Change the default role description to reflect the purpose of this role\.
 For example: **Triggers SNS topics on your behalf\.**

 1. Choose **Create role**\.
 The system returns you to the **Roles** page\.

 1. Copy or make a note of the **Role ARN**\.
-This Role Amazon Resource Name \(ARN\) is used when you send a command that's configured to return Amazon SNS notifications\.
+This Role Amazon Resource Name \(ARN\) is used when you send a command that is configured to return Amazon SNS notifications\.

 1. Keep the **Summary** page open\.

 ### Task 4: Configure user access<a name="monitoring-sns-passpolicy"></a>

-If your AWS Identity and Access Management \(IAM\) user account, group, or role is assigned administrator permissions, then you have access to Run Command and Maintenance Windows\.
+If your IAM user account, group, or role is assigned administrator permissions, then you have access to Run Command and Maintenance Windows, capabilities of AWS Systems Manager\.
 If you don't have administrator permissions, then an administrator must give you permission by assigning the `AmazonSSMFullAccess` managed policy, or a policy that provides comparable permissions, to your IAM account, group, or role\.

 Use the following procedure to configure a user account to use Run Command and Maintenance Windows\.
 If you need to create a new user account, see [Creating an IAM user in your AWS account](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) in the *IAM User Guide*\.